melnimr/ViZDoom/README.md

 brew install cmake boost sdl2
 ```
 We recommend using at least macOS High Sierra 10.13+ with Python 3.8+.
-On Apple Silicon (M1, M2, and M3), make sure you are using Python/Pip for Apple Silicon.
+On Apple Silicon (M-series chips), make sure you are using Python/Pip for Apple Silicon.

 ### Windows